 Understanding Ziflow Users

-Ziflow has two types of contacts relevant for integration:
+Ziflow has two types of contacts relevant to integration:

 1. Users: these people can log in to Ziflow and create & manage proofs.